 Ahhhhh, now there’s a lady who truly gets it.
 Notice that in Aimelous’ very first sentence, she writes “ … and it makes me feel desired and in control.”

-This is the power I’ve been talking about.
-Sadly, most women today don’t seem to realize they could wield that power if they were wearing sheer pantyhose.
+This is the power I’m talking about.
+Sadly, most women today don’t seem to realize they could wield that power if they would wear sheer pantyhose.

 Rather, they must find it easier to just complain and cite the same old lame excuses about how bad pantyhose must be.
 I say “must be” because I believe most of them don’t actually know, as they are merely following along, riding the bandwagon that others like them started a decade-and-a-half ago.